konveyor/go-konveyor-tests/hack/analysis-windup/report_notes.md

             Incidents: []api.Incident{
                 {
                     File: "MavenWrapperDownloader.java",
-                    Line: 55,
+                    Line: 111,
-                    Message: "An application running inside a container could lose access to a file in local storage.RecommendationsThe following recommendations depend on the function of the file in local storage:\n\n  Logging: Log to standard output and use a centralized log collector to analyze the logs.\n  Caching: Use a cache backing service.\n  Configuration: Store configuration settings in environment variables so that they can be updated without code changes.\n  Data storage: Use a database backing service for relational data or use a persistent data storage system.\n  Temporary data storage: Use the file system of a running container as a brief, single-transaction cache.\nTwelve-Factor App: Backing servicesOpenShift Container Platform: Input secrets and ConfigMapsTwelve-Factor App: LogsOpenShift Container Platform: Understanding cluster loggingOpenShift Container Platform: Understanding persistent storageTwelve-Factor App: Config", },
+                    Message: "An application running inside a container could lose access to a file in local storage.RecommendationsThe following recommendations depend on the function of the file in local storage:\n\n  Logging: Log to standard output and use a centralized log collector to analyze the logs.\n  Caching: Use a cache backing service.\n  Configuration: Store configuration settings in environment variables so that they can be updated without code changes.\n  Data storage: Use a database backing service for relational data or use a persistent data storage system.\n  Temporary data storage: Use the file system of a running container as a brief, single-transaction cache.\nTwelve-Factor App: Backing servicesTwelve-Factor App: ConfigOpenShift Container Platform: Input secrets and ConfigMapsOpenShift Container Platform: Understanding cluster loggingTwelve-Factor App: LogsOpenShift Container Platform: Understanding persistent storage", },
                 {
                     File: "MavenWrapperDownloader.java",
-                    Line: 60,
+                    Line: 50,
-                    Message: "An application running inside a container could lose access to a file in local storage.RecommendationsThe following recommendations depend on the function of the file in local storage:\n\n  Logging: Log to standard output and use a centralized log collector to analyze the logs.\n  Caching: Use a cache backing service.\n  Configuration: Store configuration settings in environment variables so that they can be updated without code changes.\n  Data storage: Use a database backing service for relational data or use a persistent data storage system.\n  Temporary data storage: Use the file system of a running container as a brief, single-transaction cache.\nOpenShift Container Platform: Input secrets and ConfigMapsTwelve-Factor App: LogsTwelve-Factor App: Backing servicesOpenShift Container Platform: Understanding persistent storageOpenShift Container Platform: Understanding cluster loggingTwelve-Factor App: Config", },
+                    Message: "An application running inside a container could lose access to a file in local storage.RecommendationsThe following recommendations depend on the function of the file in local storage:\n\n  Logging: Log to standard output and use a centralized log collector to analyze the logs.\n  Caching: Use a cache backing service.\n  Configuration: Store configuration settings in environment variables so that they can be updated without code changes.\n  Data storage: Use a database backing service for relational data or use a persistent data storage system.\n  Temporary data storage: Use the file system of a running container as a brief, single-transaction cache.\nTwelve-Factor App: Backing servicesOpenShift Container Platform: Input secrets and ConfigMapsTwelve-Factor App: LogsOpenShift Container Platform: Understanding cluster loggingTwelve-Factor App: ConfigOpenShift Container Platform: Understanding persistent storage", },
                 {
                     File: "MavenWrapperDownloader.java",
-                    Line: 111,
+                    Line: 78,
-                    Message: "An application running inside a container could lose access to a file in local storage.RecommendationsThe following recommendations depend on the function of the file in local storage:\n\n  Logging: Log to standard output and use a centralized log collector to analyze the logs.\n  Caching: Use a cache backing service.\n  Configuration: Store configuration settings in environment variables so that they can be updated without code changes.\n  Data storage: Use a database backing service for relational data or use a persistent data storage system.\n  Temporary data storage: Use the file system of a running container as a brief, single-transaction cache.\nTwelve-Factor App: ConfigTwelve-Factor App: Backing servicesTwelve-Factor App: LogsOpenShift Container Platform: Understanding cluster loggingOpenShift Container Platform: Input secrets and ConfigMapsOpenShift Container Platform: Understanding persistent storage", },
+                    Message: "An application running inside a container could lose access to a file in local storage.RecommendationsThe following recommendations depend on the function of the file in local storage:\n\n  Logging: Log to standard output and use a centralized log collector to analyze the logs.\n  Caching: Use a cache backing service.\n  Configuration: Store configuration settings in environment variables so that they can be updated without code changes.\n  Data storage: Use a database backing service for relational data or use a persistent data storage system.\n  Temporary data storage: Use the file system of a running container as a brief, single-transaction cache.\nOpenShift Container Platform: Input secrets and ConfigMapsTwelve-Factor App: ConfigOpenShift Container Platform: Understanding persistent storageTwelve-Factor App: LogsOpenShift Container Platform: Understanding cluster loggingTwelve-Factor App: Backing services", },
                 {
                     File: "MavenWrapperDownloader.java",
-                    Line: 78,
+                    Line: 60,
-                    Message: "An application running inside a container could lose access to a file in local storage.RecommendationsThe following recommendations depend on the function of the file in local storage:\n\n  Logging: Log to standard output and use a centralized log collector to analyze the logs.\n  Caching: Use a cache backing service.\n  Configuration: Store configuration settings in environment variables so that they can be updated without code changes.\n  Data storage: Use a database backing service for relational data or use a persistent data storage system.\n  Temporary data storage: Use the file system of a running container as a brief, single-transaction cache.\nOpenShift Container Platform: Understanding cluster loggingTwelve-Factor App: Backing servicesOpenShift Container Platform: Understanding persistent storageOpenShift Container Platform: Input secrets and ConfigMapsTwelve-Factor App: LogsTwelve-Factor App: Config", },
+                    Message: "An application running inside a container could lose access to a file in local storage.RecommendationsThe following recommendations depend on the function of the file in local storage:\n\n  Logging: Log to standard output and use a centralized log collector to analyze the logs.\n  Caching: Use a cache backing service.\n  Configuration: Store configuration settings in environment variables so that they can be updated without code changes.\n  Data storage: Use a database backing service for relational data or use a persistent data storage system.\n  Temporary data storage: Use the file system of a running container as a brief, single-transaction cache.\nTwelve-Factor App: Backing servicesTwelve-Factor App: LogsTwelve-Factor App: ConfigOpenShift Container Platform: Input secrets and ConfigMapsOpenShift Container Platform: Understanding cluster loggingOpenShift Container Platform: Understanding persistent storage", },
                 {
                     File: "MavenWrapperDownloader.java",
-                    Line: 50,
+                    Line: 55,
-                    Message: "An application running inside a container could lose access to a file in local storage.RecommendationsThe following recommendations depend on the function of the file in local storage:\n\n  Logging: Log to standard output and use a centralized log collector to analyze the logs.\n  Caching: Use a cache backing service.\n  Configuration: Store configuration settings in environment variables so that they can be updated without code changes.\n  Data storage: Use a database backing service for relational data or use a persistent data storage system.\n  Temporary data storage: Use the file system of a running container as a brief, single-transaction cache.\nTwelve-Factor App: Backing servicesTwelve-Factor App: ConfigOpenShift Container Platform: Understanding persistent storageOpenShift Container Platform: Input secrets and ConfigMapsOpenShift Container Platform: Understanding cluster loggingTwelve-Factor App: Logs", },
+                    Message: "An application running inside a container could lose access to a file in local storage.RecommendationsThe following recommendations depend on the function of the file in local storage:\n\n  Logging: Log to standard output and use a centralized log collector to analyze the logs.\n  Caching: Use a cache backing service.\n  Configuration: Store configuration settings in environment variables so that they can be updated without code changes.\n  Data storage: Use a database backing service for relational data or use a persistent data storage system.\n  Temporary data storage: Use the file system of a running container as a brief, single-transaction cache.\nOpenShift Container Platform: Understanding persistent storageOpenShift Container Platform: Understanding cluster loggingTwelve-Factor App: LogsTwelve-Factor App: Backing servicesTwelve-Factor App: ConfigOpenShift Container Platform: Input secrets and ConfigMaps", },
             },
         },